-The feature Append Input Connector is available for this function block invalid.
+Standardization: this function is defined by IEC61131-3.
+The feature Append Input Connector is available for this function block

-L: $ANY_INT$ (as supported) number of characters to retrieve.
-L < 0 is invalid.

-P: ANY\INT (as supported) starting position.
-P <= 0 and P > LEN(IN) is th character.
+IN: STRING character string L: ANY_INT (as supported) number of characters to retrieve. $L < 0$ is invalid.
+P: ANY_INT (as supported) starting position. $P \leq 0$ and $P > LEN(IN)$ is invalid.
+Returns STRING the next " L" characters of IN, starting at the P- th character.
 IN for invalid parameters.

-STRING the next "L" characters of IN, starting at the P-